nathan-fiscaletti/framecast/README.md

 An electron application that leverages FFMPEG to stream a region of your screen to a window.
 This way, you can share a particular region of your screen in applications such as Google Meet that don't let you select a particular region of your screen to record but instead allow you to select a window.

+**This is especially useful when you are running on an Ultrawide display and don't want to be limitted to only sharing a particular application.**

 ## Download

 [Download Latest Version](https://github.com/nathan-fiscaletti/advanced-screen-streamer/releases/latest)